it-innovation/sam/doc/goals.rst

    If assertion ?Number fails and it relates two objects, an assertionArrow fact will be recorded.
 This is used to add red arrows to the diagram.

+.. function:: mustCall(?Caller, ?Target, ?Method)

+   The :func:`didCall` relation must contain this call.
+Otherwise, fail the model.

+.. function:: checkCalls(?Object)

+   Ensure that every call on `Object` is in `mayCall`.

+.. function:: mayCall(?Caller, ?Target, ?Method)

+   Calls that can be made on objects marked with :func:`checkCalls` without generating an error.
+   Everything in :func:`mustCall` is automatically added to `mayCall` too.

 Debugging
 ---------